Skip to content

 Register for Corporation Tax

-All UK limited companies must register for Corporation Tax within 3 months of starting business activity.
-This is done with HMRC (the UK tax authority).
-Even if your company is not yet trading, you should confirm your status with HMRC.
+All UK companies must register for Corporation Tax with HMRC within 3 months of starting business activity.
+If your company is not yet trading, you must confirm this with HMRC.
 This can be done online here.

 You are required to keep accurate financial records, including income, expenses, and company transactions.
 Each year, you must: